davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Use `(...args)` rest syntax for getting args into a proper array rather than the old `arguments` array-like structure.

-`d8` is a repl for `v8`.
+`d8` is a REPL for `v8`.
 See https://www.dropbox.com/s/h24711w7q5z5vfn/2018-02-08%2010.53.01.jpg?dl=0 for slide of how to run it (Note `%`-prefixed items are not valid js names and so are deliberately used for V8 internals so they don't accidentally get exposed.)

 Array constructor preallocated space, which might be more efficient when dealing with e.g. 9000+ elements, but the array it creates is sparse, so bear in mind what happens when trying to read from an unpopulated index.
-Alternatively, create the array using a primative, and `push` to it.
+Alternatively, create the array using a primitive, and `push` to it.
 Good for allocating 16 elements at a time, but may be slower than using  the array constructor for large arrays.

 Basically you're either optimising array creation, or future array operations: you pays your money, you takes your choice.